-We are pleased to announce new changes in our response to the COVID-19 pandemic.
-With vaccines on board, we can now open visitation, meals, and activities (depending on local health department guidelines).
-We are thankful to dedicated staff who continue to deliver care and services to residents and members.
+With vaccines on board, we can continue to have open visitation, meals, and activities (depending on local health department guidelines).
+We are thankful to the dedicated staff who continue to deliver care and services to residents and members.
 Despite the continued challenges presented by COVID-19, we remain steadfast in our mission to provide compassionate care and a safe environment for residents, clients and staff.

 Our efforts are closely coordinated with the CDC, CMS, and state health departments.
 The most up-to-date details are available on the U.S. Centers for Disease Control and Prevention COVID-19 website and your local state health department site; see links below.